shbenzer/depster/README.md

 ### Performance Considerations
 - The script sends a separate request to the NPM registry for each package.
 This can slow down processing for projects with a large number of dependencies.
-- **Optimization Suggestions:**
-  - Use bulk queries if supported by the API.
-  - Implement caching for frequently queried packages.

 ### Warning Suppression
 - Warnings are suppressed in the script for a cleaner execution log.